luisguve/strapi-comments-client/README.md

       CommentsProvider,
       Comments,
       CommentForm
-    } from "strapi-comments-client"
+    } from "@coolstrapiplugins/strapi-comments-client"

-    const STRAPI = "http://localhost:1337" // The address of your strapi backend instance
+    const STRAPI = "http://localhost:1337" // The address of your strapi backend

     ReactDOM.render(
       <React.StrictMode>